-Description: Primary thallus crustose, grey, white or pale pinkish, thick, areolate, usually with soft, rounded, paler, more or less shiny, warty schizidia (1 mm diam.), most abundant in sterile thalli.
-Areolae convex, contiguous.
-Apothecia frequent, globose also when young, pink, 1-4 mm broad, emarginate or with a narrow margin, brought on erect, subfruticose, smooth, white stipes (podetia), 2-5 mm tall and to 3 mm wide.
-Hymenium I+ pale blue (reaction ephemeral!); hypothecium colourless; paraphyses simple, not anastomosing, only slightly thickened above.
-Asci 8-spored, unitunicate, cylindrical, thin-walled, slightly thickened above, I+ blue, the tip I+ deep blue.
+Description: Primary thallus crustose, grey, white or pale pinkish, thick, areolate, usually with soft, rounded, white, more or less shiny, warty schizidia which are up to 1 mm wide in sterile thalli, 0.1-0.3 mm wide in fertile thalli.
+Apothecia frequent, globose also when young, often hollow inside, pink, 1-4 mm broad, emarginate or with a narrow margin, brought on erect, subfruticose, smooth, ecorticate, white stipes (podetia), which are 2-5 mm tall and to 3 mm wide.
+Epithecium with colourless crystals (present also in the hymenium); hymenium 120-140 µm high, K/I+ blue (reaction ephemeral!); hypothecium colourless; paraphyses simple, not anastomosing, only slightly thickened above.
+Asci 8-spored, unitunicate, cylindrical, thin-walled, slightly thickened above, I+ blue, the tip I+ deep blue, Icmadophila-type.
 Ascospores hyaline, mainly 1-celled (some 2-celled), fusiform, 10-26 x 2-3 µm.
-Pycnidia immersed in warts, mostly laminal.
-Conidia shortly bacilliform.
+Pycnidia 0.1-0.2 mm across, immersed in warts, mostly laminal, with a colourless wall (brownish near the ostiole).
+Conidia shortly bacilliform, 3.5-5 x c.
+1 µm.
 Photobiont chlorococcoid.
-Spot tests: thallus K+ yellow, C-, KC+ yellow, P+ yellow to orange, UV+ orange; medulla P+ yellow to orange, UV+ orange.
-Chemistry: baeomycesic acid, and variable amounts of squamatic acid and atranorin.
+Spot tests: thallus K+ yellow-orange, C-, KC+ orange, P+ yellow to orange, UV+ orange; medulla P+ yellow to orange, UV+ orange.
+Chemistry: baeomycesic acid, and variable amounts of squamatic and barbatic acids and atranorin.

 Note: on humid, disturbed clay soil, often in Calluna-heaths, most frequent in upland areas.
 For further details see Gierl & Kalb (1993).